camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

       type: keycloak
 ```

-Once enabled every GRPC request to the Gateway will require a valid auth token in the `Authorization` Header, granting access to the configured `security.authentication.identity.audience`, issued by the configured `security.authentication.identity.issuerBackendUrl`.
+Once enabled, every gRPC request to the Gateway will require a valid auth token in the `Authorization` header, granting access to the configured `security.authentication.identity.audience`, issued by the configured `security.authentication.identity.issuerBackendUrl`.
 The `zeebe-api` audience is already pre-configured in Camunda Identity.

 ## Client

 Zeebe clients also provide a way for users to modify gRPC call headers, namely to contain access tokens.

-Users can modify gRPC headers using Zeebe's built-in `OAuthCredentialsProvider`, which uses user-specified credentials to contact a OAuth authorization server.
+Users can modify gRPC headers using Zeebe's built-in `OAuthCredentialsProvider`, which uses user-specified credentials to contact an OAuth authorization server.
 The authorization server should return an access token that is then appended to each gRPC request.

 Although, by default `OAuthCredentialsProvider` is configured with to use a Camunda Platform 8 authorization server, it can be configured to use any user-defined server.
 Users can also write a custom [CredentialsProvider](https://github.com/camunda-cloud/zeebe/blob/develop/clients/java/src/main/java/io/camunda/zeebe/client/CredentialsProvider.java).
 In the following sections, we'll describe the usage of the default `OAuthCredentialsProvider` as well as the `CredentialsProvider` interface that can be extended for implementing a custom provider.